poodineh/University-Microservices/README.md

 - ✔️ **[`Swagger & Swagger UI`](https://github.com/domaindrivendev/Swashbuckle.AspNetCore)** - Swagger tools for documenting API's built on ASP.NET Core
 - ✔️ **[`Serilog`](https://github.com/serilog/serilog)** - Simple .NET logging with fully-structured events
 Framework 4.5 and higher, which is simple and customisable
-- ✔️ **[`Polly`](https://github.com/App-vNext/Polly)** - Polly is a .NET resilience and transient-fault-handling library that allows developers to express policies such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation, and Fallback in a fluent and thread-safe manner
 - ✔️ **[`Scrutor`](https://github.com/khellang/Scrutor)** - Assembly scanning and decoration extensions for Microsoft.Extensions.DependencyInjection
 - ✔️ **[`Opentelemetry-dotnet`](https://github.com/open-telemetry/opentelemetry-dotnet)** - The OpenTelemetry .NET Client
 - ✔️ **[`EasyCaching`](https://github.com/dotnetcore/EasyCaching)** - Open source caching library that contains basic usages and some advanced usages of caching which can help us to handle caching more easier.